-German Universities sponsor international students by fully or partially funded DAAD Scholarship that covers full to partial tuition fees, provides funding for monthly stipends, covers health insurance, flight expenses, conference participation fees, and laboratory expenditures of their students and scholars.
+German Universities sponsor international students by fully or partially funded DAAD Scholarships 2022 that covers full to partial tuition fees, provides funding for monthly stipends, covers health insurance, flight expenses, conference participation fees, and laboratory expenditures of their students and scholars.

 Following are the frequently asked questions regarding DAAD Scholarship coverage and benefits that an international student may receive upon winning this prestigious German Scholarship.

 - How much is paid monthly as scholarship money?

 This is dependent on the academic merits of the people who have been awarded the scholarship.
 For those taking a Master’s programme, they are eligible for up to € 850 doctoral candidates and postdocs € 1200.
 The rates for the university teachers go up to € 2000 when it comes to assistant teachers and € 150 more for the professors.

 - Who pays for outward and return travel expenses?

 DAAD gives an allowance for your travel expenses all the DAAD Scholarship winners.